tjgalvin/prefect2_toy/README.md

 For completeness there is a `package_list.txt` file outlining the installed packages (in case there is anything missed from the above set of `pip` installables).

+The important bit is to ensure that `prefect` version 2 (and above) is installed. `prefect` version 1 has a different API that is not compatible with this example code.

+### Prefect Environment Variables

+As a users home space is often not available on compute nodes (`quota` limits for instance), a simple helper script has been included to configure some `prefect` settings.
+This file should be sourced before running the `python prefect2_flow.py` workflow.
+Specifically, this helper script will:
+- Change the database connection string to a local `sqlite` database via `PREFECT_ORION_DATABASE_CONNECTION_URL`
+- Change the `prefect` home location via `PREFECT_HOME`

+These both are simply set to the current working directly the file is sources from.

+### Running

+If the above is carried out, then the workflow should be executable within the `prefect3.10` `conda` environment via:

+`python prefect2_flow.py`